taimoorgit/no-intro-rom-pruner/README.md

 Keep in mind that means a game like Star Fox 2 that never actually got released will get moved into the pruned folder, since all the ROMs for Star Fox 2 either have `(Beta)` or some other tag.

 You can just move the ROM file back to the folder after running the script.

-If you know Python you could fork add an `if else` to handle exceptions.

 ## Usage